Online version revised and complete as of June 15, 2021.

 The right of an employee to bump as set out in Article 20.2 shall include the right to bump to a part-time job classification, provided the employee scheduled for lay-off has at least as much seniority as the part-time employee whom the full-time employee seeks to displace.
 The employee wishing to bump must be able to meet the qualifications as established by the Company.

-When seeking to apply his/her seniority to bump/recall to part-time status, subject to meeting the qualifications as established by the Company, the laid-off full-time employee may seek to apply his/her seniority to available part-time hours to the extent as defined in Article 4.3.
+When seeking to apply their seniority to bump/recall to part-time status, subject to meeting the qualifications as established by the Company, the laid-off full-time employee may seek to apply their seniority to available part-time hours to the extent as defined in Article 4.3.

 The Company shall provide layoff notice to an employee and the Union as follows: